Tarunvamsi/SwiggyClone_React/Readme.md

 - and it will updatge only the portion required

 - Never Use anchor tag in react to navgiate through pages , beacuase anchor tag will rerender the whole page again when navigated

+## REDUX TOOL KIT

+- Install @reduxjs/toolkit and react-redux
+- Build our Redux store
+- Connect our store to our App (React and redux bridge)
+- Create a slice (cart slice)
+- When we click on add button --> Dispatch an action
+- Selector
+-